Germany getting tough on knife crime – DW – 08/18/2024

 Meanwhile, the German media has become increasingly interested in knife crime in the past few months, following the killing in May of a policeman in Mannheim by an Afghan refugee, in what appears to have been an Islamist motivated attack on an anti-Islamist activist.

-But criminologists don't see a link between violent crime and immigrant background in general.
+But criminologists don't see a link between violent crime and immigrant background.
 Though non-Germans are disproportionately represented in police knife crime statistics, that in itself is not a very helpful insight, argued Baier.

 "We really need to talk less about the country they came from, but the circumstances of their lives," he added.
 "In what milieus do they grow up?
 Among which friends, that they think it's important to carry knives?
 What's their educational background?
 We need to look at their social circumstances, and not get stuck on nationality."